Send EUR & GBP bank transfers to 44 countries. Learn more

 • Expect a significant upfront investment.
 Building a loyalty program isn’t cheap, but there’s a reason brands make the investment: It can pay off in the long run.

 • Be patient.
 Give your loyalty program enough time to really ramp up and start showing ROI.
 If that feels daunting, remember that successful programs make up a massive chunk of a company's revenue.
-More than half of Starbucks’ sales come from its loyalty members.
+As of 2024, 60% of Starbucks' sales came from its rewards members.

 • Be flexible.
 Expect to make tweaks to meet changing market conditions.
 As long as you tie your rewards to your brand values and maintain clear and consistent communication with customers, you can minimize consumer frustration.

 At 40+ years old, AAdvantage, American Airlines' frequent flier program, is one of the oldest airline loyalty programs still in existence.
-Over the years, it's changed many times (when it first launched, it offered a reward of a free first-class ticket!) and will change yet again in 2024.
+Over the years, it's changed many times (when it first launched, it offered a reward of a free first-class ticket!) and will surely change again.
 But the key to its longevity?
 Rolling with the punches and remembering to prioritize members.

 Customer loyalty program FAQs